rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/First_Order_Logic/Prenex_Normal_Form.md

 # Parse Trees

-Recall that to check if a formula is well formed we can use a parse tree.
+Recall that to check if a formula is well-formed we can use a parse tree.
 We illustrated this with

 ![Parse Trees](/img/Year_1/MCS/First_Order_Logic/Prenex_Normal_Form/parse.webp)